 Columbia Business School’s MBA in strategy begins with a comprehensive core curriculum that builds the foundation necessary for success in any field.
-Versatile programs like Master Classes, the Individual, Business, and Society Curriculum, and Columbia CaseWorks all approach business education in new ways, and the School’s cluster system encourages students to learn not only with, but from, their peers.
-Beyond the classroom, the School’s more than 100 student organizations, a remarkably accessible alumni network, cutting-edge research centers, and countless events all work in tandem to help students prepare for success amid uncertainty.
+Beyond the classroom, you’ll find more than 100 student organizations, a remarkably accessible alumni network, cutting-edge research centers, and countless events all working in tandem to help students prepare for success amid uncertainty.

 All Columbia Business School students gain a foundational understanding of strategic business principles through the core curriculum, and those interested in further refining their expertise may take electives in strategy, business development, and entrepreneurship.
 The Eugene Lang Entrepreneurship Center offers a balanced combination of courses, programs, and mentorship for committed students who want to gain the fundamental skills and principles of an entrepreneurial mindset, including starting and growing a business.
-Experienced practitioners and faculty teach courses ranging from Master Classes like the Entrepreneurial Greenhouse Program (a selective accelerator), to Digital Literacy for Decision Makers (communicating with the tech world), to Entrepreneurial Finance (taught by the dean of the school on how create, identify, and ensure value) to the Venture Capital Seminar taught by renowned venture capitalists.
+Experienced practitioners and faculty teach courses such as:

 Columbia’s program is noteworthy for its emphasis on community building.
 This process begins right at the start of the MBA program, as admitted students are assigned to clusters of 65 to 70 fellow students who take all of the first-year core classes together.
-As diverse as the class itself, each cluster is made up of people from all over the world, with a wealth of different skills, ideas, leadership styles, and backgrounds.
-By sharing so much of the academic experience together, clusters become especially close, and this closeness invites a richer learning environment, one where students are more comfortable challenging ideas — and each other — while working together to become transformative business leaders.
 Each cluster is further divided into learning teams, groups of about five students from diverse professional and personal backgrounds who complete assignments for most core courses as a team.
-Columbia University is regionally accredited by the Middle States Commission on Higher Education, and the Business School is accredited by AACSB.

 College Choice Score: 92.86